SirSplat/dvdrental/README.md

         ```
         ~/pg_prove --ext .sql -r -h localhost -p 5555 -U dbo -d dvdrental -f ./pgprove
         ```
-        If this is the first time the container is spunup, the output will be similar to:
+        If this is the first time the container is spun up, the output will be similar to:
         ```
         ./pgprove/cluster/cluster.sql .................................................................................................... ok
         ./pgprove/cluster/language/c.sql ................................................................................................. ok